-For the lampreys examined in this study color patterns of larval Pacific and western brook lampreys do not appear to vary temporally.
+Color patterns of larval Pacific and western brook lampreys did not appear to vary temporally.
 Although species identification was confirmed for two Pacific lampreys consistently identified as Pacific lamprey based on color patterns of the caudal region, this sample size was too small to provide validation for this technique within the Columbia River Basin.